arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 This module introduces the CHOP community to the Project Template, a structured file directory for managing research data.
 It is useful to ANYONE at CHOP involved in creating, managing or analyzing research data.

-The Project Template offers an easy to use and flexible structure for organizing data providing structure and context to project files and documents.
+The Project Template offers an easy to use and flexible structure for organizing data, and ensures necesary context is preserved for project files and documents.
 It provides a shared, documented framework for organizing a research effort.
 This achieves multiple goals:

 - It assists research teams in building transparency and reproducible workflows
-- It establishes a structure that allows for easier long-term preservation
+- It establishes a structure for easier long-term preservation
-- It provides context to assist in future reuse of research either for collaborators or for the original researcher themselves
+- It preserves context needed for future reuse of research by collaborators or for the original researcher
 - It organizes a research project for archiving within Arcus

 <div class = "learn-more">